Evalle/pyweather/README.md

+# pyweather

-### Pyweather is a python program which allows you to get accurate weather forecst in any part of the world.
+Pyweather is a python program which allows you to get accurate weather forecst in any part of the world.
 It uses forecast.io API.

 #####Instructions: